“If you love those who love you, what credit is that to you? Even sinners love those who love them.” (Luke 6:32 NIV)

 If you only love on and off like a light switch, you do not love others like God wants you to love.
-Jesus said, “If you only love those who love you, what credit is that to you?”
-(Luke 6:32 NIV).
+Jesus said, “If you love those who love you, what credit is that to you?”
+(Luke 6:32 NIV)

-His point is this: anybody can love those who love them in return.
+His point is this: Anybody can love those who love them.
 Becoming a master lover means you learn to love the unlovable.
 It’s when you love people who don’t love you, when you love people who irritate you, when you love people who stab you in the back or gossip about you.

 You can’t do that until you have God’s love coming through you.
 You need to know God’s love so it can overflow out of your life into others.